keshavpj1711/Python_100-Days/Day-wise assortment/Intermediate+/Day 33(APIs)/README.md

 API Endpoints are specific urls that acts as doors for specific features of an API.\
 For Example, api endpoint in our **ISS Current Location App** was ``.

+# What is an API Request?

+API Requests: The Essence of Communication Between Applications\
+It is essentially a message sent from one application (the client) to another application (the server or API provider) in order to access data, perform an action, or trigger a specific functionality.